Amazon Marketplace

 VPCs are coupons that vendors create themselves and promote on the Amazon product page.
 Customers can apply VPCs at checkout.
 VPCs are fee-based and charged to Amazon vendors but can significantly increase sales and visibility.

-Open term pageD2FC
+Open glossary pageD2FC

 Delivery to Fulfillment Center